hominidae/arcticwiki/tinyhome.md

 Now that we have a bunch of numbers, we should consider putting them all in one place:
 144 square feet minimum for empty space
-7 feet minimum for second level bed
-6 feet minimum for head height of second story
+7 feet minimum for second level bed lengthwise between sides a and sides b 6 feet minimum for head height of second story
+12 feet for side c aka base

+So, we need to find the required length of sides a and sides b based on that.

 ## 2. Utilities